MichaelSchmidle/writory-hugo/content/books/getting-started/quick-start/index.md

 ## 2: Download Writory Theme

-Assuming you are using [Git](https://git-scm.com/) for your website, switch to the themes directory of the newly created site, initialize your git repository, and add the Writory theme as submodule:
+Assuming you are using [Git](https://git-scm.com/) for your website, switch to the directory of the newly created site, initialize your git repository, and add the Writory theme as submodule:

 ```
 cd quickstart